-Retail and CPG firms are adopting a cloud-first platform strategy.
-This quadrant assesses service providers' ability to offer clients platform transformation services, from strategic assessment to implementation, through migration and modernization.
-Philip Carnelley Definition This quadrant assesses service providers' ability to modernize the software environments of retail and CPG clients.
+Retail and CPG companies are adopting a cloud-first platform strategy.
+This quadrant assesses service providers' ability to offer their clients platform transformation through migration and modernization, from strategic assessment to implementation.

+This quadrant assesses service providers' ability to modernize the software environments of retail and CPG clients.
 This includes fostering digital-first environments that enable and sustain clients' ability to transform into competitive digital business leaders.

 Clients seeking services in this space typically look for providers that can support them in modernizing key components or their complete core business management software landscape.
 A key aspect of this support is the providers' ability to migrate client workloads into secure and flexible cloud environments.
 It often includes the migration of core business management software platforms (for example, Microsoft, Oracle and SAP) and business data to secure public, private or hybrid cloud environments that give greater flexibility, scalability and economies and facilitate digital business capabilities.

 Critical provider capabilities include an overall digital vision for retail and CPG businesses and demonstrated expertise in aligning that vision with client-specific business strategies, goals and operations.
-Leaders in this quadrant deliver better software and service architectures and advanced ways to access and utilize these more effectively in changing/emerging digital-first environments (for example, enabling mobile optimized interactions).
-Eligibility Criteria - Software workload/data migration and management capabilities, including migration and harmonization of business data - Cloud vision and as-a-service offerings that deliver scalability and operational cost advantages using public, private or hybrid clouds - 3.
-Applications migration and modernization, including software lift-shift and complete landscape migration - 4.
-Cybersecurity services to protect data, prevent data breaches and ensure operational viability - 5.
-Mobile-first enablement to improve the ability of consumers and staff to interact with retail and CPG firms and their systems - 6.
-Headless commerce architectures for better control over branding, customer experience, scalability and flexibility
+Leaders in this quadrant deliver better software and service architectures and advanced ways to access and utilize these more effectively in changing/emerging digital-first environments (for example, enabling mobile-optimized interactions).

+- Software workload/data migration and management capabilities, including migration and harmonization of business data - Cloud vision and as-a-service offerings that deliver scalability and operational cost advantages using public, private or hybrid clouds - 3.
+Applications migration and modernization, including software lift-shift and complete landscape migration

+- 4. Cybersecurity services to protect data, prevent data breaches and ensure operational viability

+- 5. Mobile-first enablement to improve the ability of consumers and staff to interact with retail and CPG firms and their systems

+- 6. Headless commerce

+architectures for better

+control over branding, customer

+experience, scalability and

+flexibility

-Observations The principal drivers for retail and CPG firms to adopt a cloud-first strategy include changing customer preferences toward omni-commerce channels, the increasing need to build more resilient and flexible supply chains and logistics and improving the availability and storage and use of data for analytics and Al. There are significant constraints and cost drivers for organizations and service providers driving modernization decisions.
-Organizations need flexibility, scalability and reasonable certainty over the cost implications of modernization.
-They will likely want to know that modernization will reduce their carbon footprint and improve their sustainability credentials.
-They will certainly want to know that their cyber risk profile is reduced, not increased, by the use of cloud solutions - and that neither customer's data privacy nor their own regulatory compliance are compromised by moves to the cloud.
-Leaders in this space should exhibit knowledge and expertise in the latest cloud applications and data architecture, in the legal frameworks governing the use of cloud and in the latest IT and data protection technologies and techniques.
-Most organizations will have a multi-cloud strategy.
-Therefore, service providers must demonstrate partnerships, knowledge and expertise in the primary cloud platform offerings.
-From the 27 companies assessed for this study, 19 have qualified for this quadrant, with seven being Leaders and one a Rising Star. accenture Accenture provides a comprehensive cloud migration framework to retail and CPG clients.
+The principal drivers for retail and CPG firms to adopt a cloud-first strategy include changes in customer preferences toward omnicommerce, the need to build more resilient and flexible supply chains and logistics and improving the availability, storage and use of data for analytics and Al.

+There are significant constraints and cost drivers for organizations and their service providers driving modernization decisions.
+Organizations need flexibility, scalability and reasonable certainty over the cost implications of their modernization.
+They will likely want to know that the modernization will reduce their carbon footprint, improving their sustainability credentials.
+They will certainly want to know that their cyber risk profile is reduced, not increased, by using cloud solutions - and that moving to the cloud does not compromise customers' data privacy or regulatory compliance.

+Hence leaders in this space are those who exhibit knowledge and expertise in the latest cloud applications and data architectures, in the legal frameworks governing the use of cloud and in the latest IT and data protection technologies and techniques.
+Most organizations will have a multicloud strategy, so service providers must demonstrate partnerships, knowledge and expertise in the main cloud platform providers' offerings.

+From the 28 companies assessed for this study, 20 have qualified for this quadrant, with seven being Leaders and one a Rising Star.

+Accenture provides a comprehensive cloud migration framework to retail and CPG clients.
 The company has expertise in application modernization and cloud migration using technologies such as AI and ML.

-Capgemini Capgemini provides its customers with cloud infrastructure, application migration and modernization services.
+Capgemini provides customers in the U.S. with cloud infrastructure and application migration and modernization services.
 The company utilizes its frameworks and accelerators to assist in the migration process.